No Coal No Gas

 FAQs

-• Burning coal causes climate change and climate change hurts New Hampshire.
+• Burning fossil fuels causes climate change.
 Our coasts are flooding, our snow is melting and our farmers are facing horrible droughts.
 Across the world, low income communities and communities of color feel the impacts of the climate crisis at a disproportionate rate.
-The owners of the plant are profiting off of the destruction of our land, air, and climate and we cannot continue business as usual.
+The owners of fossil fuel plants are profiting off of the destruction of our land, air, and climate and we cannot continue business as usual.

 • The coal plant is owned by a company called Granite Shore Power which is owned by a hedge fund in Connecticut.